Skip to main content

 Park History

-Chersky National Park was established to protect the pristine mountain wilderness of the Chersky Range from potential mining interests attracted to the region mineral resources.
-The extreme remoteness of the area provided de facto protection for decades, but formal designation ensures long-term security against future resource extraction.
+Chersky National Park was established in 2022 to protect the pristine mountain wilderness of the Chersky Range from potential mining interests attracted to the region's mineral resources.
+[1] The extreme remoteness of the area provided de facto protection for decades, but formal designation ensures long-term security against future resource extraction.
 The park protects some of the most intact mountain ecosystems remaining in northeastern Asia, serving as a baseline for understanding how unmodified Arctic and subarctic landscapes function.

 Major Trails And Attractions